Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 <a name="appusage_get"></a>
 ## Getting Battery Usage Information of Particular Application

-The battery usage information contains a combination of application ID, resource ID and time duration.
+The battery usage information contains a combination of application ID, resource ID, and time duration.

 1. Fetching information of an application for a particular resource over a certain duration of time.
    The `battery_monitor_resource_id_e`, `battery_monitor_duration_type_e` enums can be used to provide information related to specific resource and particular duration type respectively, as shown in the following code: